Optimal Bubble Riding: A Mean Field Game with Varying Entry Times: Existence Result for Fixed Entry Time: Proof of Theorem

 \subsection{Spaces of Measures and Topologies}

-We shall prove Theorem \ref{Theorem:MFGExistence0} by a fixed point argument.
-In this part we introduce the appropriate domains of the mapping whose fixed point will be obtained, and analyze some of their properties. \begin{definition} Let $K \geq 0$ be the uniform bound of $\sigma^{-1}b$ in assumption \ref{Assumption:SD4}.
-Define $\M_K^0$ as the set of laws $\P \circ (\widetilde{X}^\alpha)^{-1},\ \alpha \in \A$ where $\widetilde{X}^\alpha$ satisfies
+We shall prove Theorem \ref{Theorem:MFGExistence0} by formulating the equilibria as fixed points to a mapping.
+In this part we introduce the appropriate domains of the mapping and analyze some of their properties.